-If we do not understand what is happening to their skin it’s off to the vet, invariably resulting in the administration of a cortisone injection and antibiotics.
+If we do not understand what is happening to their skin we visit the vet, invariably resulting in the administration of a cortisone injection and antibiotics.
 This, in effect, stops the skin doing its job.

 Often this stops the symptoms.
 More often it returns.
 More often, repeatedly returns.

-After weeks or months of intractable and perceived ‘skin disease’ being suppressed by these drugs, it is little wonder that the poor skin starts to become exhausted and fails more, thusly beginning another cycle of worry and concern to the owner and vet alike.
-Then it is referral to the skin specialist who is used to seeing them in this state and has a whole protocol for continuing ‘the problem’ more often with ‘big gun’ suppressants or desensitisation.
-Allergic skin disease or immune mediated skin disease, is number one diagnosis.
+After weeks or months of intractable and perceived ‘skin disease’ being suppressed by these drugs, it is little wonder that the skin starts to become exhausted and fails more, thus beginning another cycle of worry and concern to the owner and vet alike.
+Referral to the skin specialist who is used to seeing them in this state, invariably follows and the specialist has a whole protocol for managing ‘the problem’ more often with ‘big gun’ suppressants or desensitisation.
+Allergic skin disease or immune mediated skin disease, is usually number one diagnosis.

 Like so many other health issues in modern life we have come to accept that disease can only be managed.
 If we have completely given up on cure then we need to wake up.

 We are seeing skin disease in young animals.
 If a young, vibrant animal is incapable of curing itself then we have to ask what is really going on.